How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 Step 2: Shortlist keywords and make cohorts

-• Now that you have a huge list of keywords, you need to organize them.
-Remove the ones you think are irrelevant for you and keep all others.
+• Now that you have a massive list of keywords, you must organize them.
+Remove the ones you think are irrelevant to you, and keep all others.

 • Group similar keywords based on the topic.
 It might make sense for adding keywords like ‘blog topics, blogging tricks, blog content’ to a different cohort than ‘keyword difficulty, keyword research, keyword volume’.

-• Please note that you can use these queries to publish completely separate topics, or you can use them together to create an article on a border topic – it’s completely up to you.
+• Please note that you can use these queries to publish articles on completely separate topics or to create an article on a border topic—it’s completely up to you.

-• It is ideal to create blog posts on each keyword, only if it has some considerable volume.
+• Creating blog posts on each keyword is ideal only if it has a considerable volume.

-• If you are a B2B business, you are less likely to find keywords with high volume.
+• If you are a B2B business, you are less likely to find high-volume keywords.
 The solution here is to optimize for whatever you have got.

 Step 3: Select keywords to find topics not already present on your site

-If you have some existing content for a keyword that you have just now found, you should optimize your existing content for that keyword.
+If you have some existing content for a keyword you have just now found, you should optimize your existing content.

-Please note that if it takes much more resources for optimizing existing content than to make a new one, you can create new content and use the same existing URL.
+Please note that if optimizing existing content requires more resources than creating new content, you can create new content and use the same existing URL.

 I generally create a spreadsheet like this to plan further: